TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories permissions - This adds permissions to all subdirectories with the flag -R and the current working directory.
-12-directorypermissions - This creates a scripts that makes a directory and assigns a mode with the '-m' flag of permissions 13-changegroup - Changes the group owner of hellow to school
+12-directorypermissions - This creates a scripts that makes a directory and assigns a mode with the '-m' flag of permissions 13-changegroup - Changes the group owner of hellow to school 100-changeownerandgroup - Changes the owner and group owner of all the files in the directory with the wild card.